-- He is unlikely to be that diplomatic.
+- He might be expected to be lacking in intuition. - He is unlikely to be that diplomatic.

 Although potential risks have been highlighted, the risk of such behaviours arising remains moderate.
 If such behaviours do emerge, they are likely to be when Sam is stressed or working under extreme conditions.